 5.2 Over the period between 2011 and 2021, an additional 121 households were created in the parish, largely due to new development.
 Figure 5.2 shows that when compared with the existing housing stock, the largest proportionate growth was in very large houses (4 beds or larger), which accounted for approximately 50% of this growth.
-Growth of 2-bed properties was relatively
+Growth of 2-bed properties was relatively high, and much higher as a proportion of growth than across the district.
+It should be noted that this growth is only 40% of the total amount of housing in the planning pipeline, as shown in Figure 5.1.
+A significant amount of further growth will increase the stock of properties of all sizes.

-Whilst this housing has provided a range of sizes and tenure types, there are still particular housing needs that are not being met by the housing stock in Earls Colne.
+5.3 Whilst this housing has provided a range of sizes and tenure types, there are still particular housing needs that are not being met by the housing stock in Earls Colne.
 The 2021 Census identified that over 75% of the housing stock in Earls Colne parish was under-occupied, i.e. had at least one spare bedroom based on the size and composition of the household.
 Braintree District Local Plan Policy LPP35 says the housing mix must follow the 2015 Strategic Housing Market Assessment (SHMA).
 This considers that, district-wide, the requirement is for 4% of units to be one-bed properties, 31% two-bedroom, 45% three-bedroom and 20% four-bedroom.
-The need in Earls Colne mirrors this, with the Earls Colne Housing Needs Survey 2021(5) identifying a predominant need in the market sector for two- and three-bed properties and in the housing association/Council rented sector for one-and two-bed properties.
+The need in Earls Colne mirrors this, with the Earls Colne Housing Needs Survey 2021 identifying a predominant need in the market sector for two- and three-bed properties and in the housing association/Council rented sector for one-and two-bed properties.

-Figure 5.2 Change in property by size, 2011-2021
+Figure 5.2: Change in property by size, 2011-2021